QuantEcon/lecture-source-py/rst_files/odu.rst

 Take 2: A More Efficient Method
 ==================================

-Our implementation of VFI can be optimized to some degree

-But instead of pursuing that, let's consider another method to solve for the optimal policy
+Let's consider another method to solve for the optimal policy

 We will use iteration with an operator that has the same contraction rate as the Bellman operator, but